CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

       alert_input:
         # Is creator monitoring alerts for changes?
         enabled: true
-        # Which queries are performed to tell if and alert is ready for replay?
+        # Which queries are performed to tell if an alert is ready for replay?
         #  DEFAULT:
         #     - The alert is not performing an extended scan
         #     - All workflows on this system have executed on the alert